feaser/openblt/Host/Source/LibOpenBLT/bindings/csharp/README.md

 ### Configure platform target

-Under Microsoft Windows, the LibOpenBLT shared library (**libopenblt.dll**) is 32-bit.
-For this reason you need to build your own C# program as a 32-bit application as well.
+Under Microsoft Windows, the LibOpenBLT shared library (**libopenblt.dll**) is 64-bit ever since OpenBLT version 1.14.
+For this reason you need to build your own C# program as a 64-bit application as well.
+To configure this, go to your project's properties in Microsoft Visual Studio.
+In the *Build* settings, set the **Platform target** to **x64**.

+If you use the LibOpenBLT shared library from before OpenBLT version 1.14 or if you rebuilt it yourself as 32-bit, then you need to build your own C# program as a 32-bit application.
 To configure this, go to your project's properties in Microsoft Visual Studio.
 In the *Build* settings, set the **Platform target** to **x86**.

 ### Example program